 63.9.
-(DPS: School Safety Program) Funds appropriated for the School Safety Program and School Resource Officers in this Act shall be utilized by the department for the purpose of hiring certified law enforcement officers to serve as a school resource officer for school districts, including the South Carolina Public Charter School District and schools authorized by an institution of higher learning, that otherwise would lack the adequate resources to hire their own school resource officers.
+(DPS: School Safety Program) Funds appropriated for the School Safety Program and School Resource Officers in this act shall be utilized by the department for the purpose of hiring certified law enforcement officers to serve as a school resource officer for school districts, including the South Carolina Public Charter School District and schools authorized by an institution of higher learning, that otherwise would lack the adequate resources to hire their own school resource officers.
 In making determinations of eligibility, the department shall use the most recent index of taxpaying ability as the district's indicator of ability to pay with districts of the lowest index of taxpaying ability receiving priority consideration.
-Districts must apply for funding through the department.
+Districts, in collaboration with a local law enforcement agency of its choosing, must apply for funding through the department.
 In making awards the department shall provide funding directly to the local law enforcement agency to pay for the cost of the law enforcement officer that shall serve as a full time school resource officer.
-Unexpended funds may be carried forward and expended for equipment and training in an amount not to exceed \$70,000 per school resource officer.
-Ouarterly, local law enforcement agencies shall provide to the department the number of full and part-time school resource officers hired by school districts and by schools.
+Unexpended funds may be carried forward and expended for salaries, equipment, and training in an amount not to exceed \$70,000 per school resource officer.
+Quarterly, local law enforcement agencies school district superintendents shall provide to the department the number of full and part-time school resource officers hired by school districts and by schools, regardless of the funding source, that currently serve schools in their respective districts.